rust-lang/rfcs/text/0000-pi-types.md

 ## The new value-type construct, `const`

-The first construct, we will introduce is `ε → τ` constructor, `const`.
-All this does is taking a const-expr (struct construction, arithmetic expression, and so on) and constructs a _type-level version_ of this.
+The first construct, we will introduce one allowing us to declare `ε → τ` constructors (value dependent types).

-In particular, we extend the type grammar with an additional `const C`, a type whose semantics can be described as follows,

-    ValueTypeRepresentation:
+In a sense, `const` "bridges" between types and values.

+Declaring a parameter `const x: T` allows use in both expression context (as a value of type `T`) and type context (as a type parameter).

+Such a parameter is declared, like type parameters, in angle brackets.

+The expr behavior is described as:

+    ValueParameterDeclaration:
-      Π ⊢ x: const c
+      Π ⊢ const x: T
       --------------
-      Π ⊢ x = c
+      Π ⊢ x: T

-In other words, if `x` has type `const c`, its value _is_ `c`.
-That is, any constexpr, `c`, will either be of its underlying type or of the type, `const c`.

-It is important to understand that values of `const c` are constexprs, and follows their rules.
+On the type level, we use the very same semantics as the ones generic parameters currently follows.

 ## `const fn`s as Π-constructors